rajsiddarth/Kaggle_kernels/README.md

 # Kaggle_kernels

 This repository contains practice kernels based on popular kernels published in Kaggle.
+This reposirtory also contains submissions for Kaggle Competitions.

 ## Project-1 :Data Exploration using Plotly